Professionals — particularly accountants — want to measure everything that moves.

 ESG AND SUSTAINABILITY

-From the initial cynicism we now have a position where ESG funds (Impact Investment Funds) have seen much higher inflows from investors than ‘traditional’ share market funds every year since 2013.
+From the initial cynicism we now have a position where ESG funds (Impact Investment Funds) have seen significant inflows from investors compared with ‘traditional’ share market funds every year since 2013.

 For example, Reuters reports that shareholders have filed a record 529 resolutions related to ESG issues for the annual meetings of publicly traded U.S. companies so far in 2022, up 22% from the same point in 2021.